Assassination Tango: Plot

-Anderson (Duvall) is a successful American hitman whose employer sends him to do a job in Argentina.
+Anderson (Duvall) is a successful American hitman whose employer sends him to do a job in Buenos Aires, Argentina.
 His contacts inform him that his target is a former general who took part in Argentina's last military dictatorship.
 Following a phone call with one of the co-conspirators, Anderson learns that his job is delayed due to his target sustaining an injury in a riding accident.
 Angry and frustrated that he is stuck in Argentina until the target is recovered from his accident, he walks the street and hears music behind a red curtain.
 He finds that behind the curtain is a beautiful woman gracefully dancing the tango with a man.
 He is immediately entranced by the dancing and wants to learn more about it, which leads to his meeting with Manuela, a local tango dancer and instructor, and the woman he first saw behind the red curtain.

 Things are not as easy as they seem.
 Although Anderson has immersed himself in the world of Manuela and dancing tango, he continues to prepare for and plan to assassinate the general.
 A paranoid Anderson simultaneously rents a room in two different hotels.
 From the safety but close proximity of one hotel room, he witnesses police converge on the other hotel.
 Anderson will fulfill his obligation to do the job despite the obvious reality that there is a leak.
 Although Anderson initially plans on shooting the general from the rooftops, he ends up pretending to deliver flowers while the general is in his backyard and shoots him point-blank in the heart.
 The police investigate, bringing in the prostitute Anderson slept with, but she has no information on him.

 Meanwhile, Anderson desperately tries to get a hold of his co-conspirators so that he can leave Argentina.
-Unknown to Anderson, his Argentinian co-conspirator Miguel (Rubén Blades) has been arrested by Buenos Aires police.
+Unknown to Anderson, his Argentinian co-conspirator Miguel (Rubén Blades) has been arrested by the police.
 Miguel is harshly interrogated, but can breathe a sigh of relief when his conspirator within the Argentinian federal authorities shows up.

 Anderson, thinking that he has been abandoned and is stuck in Argentina plus will be found out for the general's murder, hides out in his room until he realizes that the joy he had with the tango was fleeting.
 He suddenly remembers that he left the special boots he bought for his daughter, in the other rental room and risks his life to retrieve them.
 He decides to try to go back home before he gets killed in Argentina.

 Meanwhile, Manuela goes about her life with what appears to be her toddler daughter.

-Although Anderson is almost stopped at the Argentinian airport, he eventually makes it out of Argentina safely.
+Although Anderson is almost stopped at the airport, he eventually makes it out of Argentina safely.
 On the airplane back to the U.S., Anderson dreams about dancing the tango with Manuela.
 He makes it home to his family, showing them a few steps of the tango he learned, but right before he goes in the house he scans the area—just in case.